astronomer/airflow-guides/guides/dynamic-tasks.md

 plus_10_TF.partial().expand(x=XComArg(one_two_three_task))
 ```

+### Map inputs when both tasks are defined with traditional operators

 The `XComArg` object can also be used to map a traditional operator over the results of another traditional operator.